adrianalvarezf/Fake-rates-code/README.md

    root -b -q "treeadder.C(\"mainfoldername\",\"channel\",\"binnumber\")"

 Channel must be Ele or Muon for naming consistency and binnumber 4 (bveto,loose,medium,tight) or 3 (bveto,loose,mediumtight).

+You can also use the option "none" for btag in condorsubmit if you want to have the inclusive FR with no btag requirement.